NASA-PDS/naif-pds4-bundler/docs/source/32_step_2_npb_setup.rst

 :ref:`source/31_step_1_preparing_data:Augmenting Files with Comments`.
-The **SPICEDS** file provides a high level overview of the archive, covering briefly the types of information provided in, the source data of, and the accuracy of each type of kernels included in the data set.
+The **SPICEDS** file provides a high level overview of the archive, covering briefly the types of information provided in, the source data of, and the accuracy of each type of kernels included in the archive.
 It also describes the naming scheme and usage priority of the collection of files of a particular kernel type in the data subdirectory in which they reside.
 The **description tag** in XML *labels* provide a brief description of